voscarmv/videocourse/README.md

-# videocourse
+# VideoCourse

-Lightweight platform for course creation and publication
+Minimal platform for creating and publishing video courses